-Diploma in Entrepreneurial Business Management (D EBM) intends to give the participants a wide and thorough knowledge relating to the fields of Entrepreneurship and Management as indicated in Table 7.2.5.1.
-This program is highly recom-mended for those who have received a formal education in the field of Business Management.
-The knowledge given at the C EBM level will be further sharpened at this stage.
+Diploma in Entrepreneurial Business Management (D EBM) intends to give the participants a wide and thorough knowledge relating to the fields of Entrepreneurship and Management as indicated in Table 7.2.4.1.
+This programme is highly recommended for those who have received a formal education in the field of Business Management.